Welcome to Fort Carson - Pinon Canyon iSportsman Site for Hunting, Fishing, & Wildlife Recreation

 Wildlife personnel are no longer authorized to work outside of regular business hours, including weekends.
-Emails received after 14:00 on Fridays will be answered Monday morning.
+Phone call and email messages left on weekends, holidays, or after-hours will be answered on the next regular business day.
+We will try to make every effort to update blocks, ensure that the kiosk is operable, and post any pertinent information before those days that we are absent or the office is closed.
 Contact the wildlife office (526-8006) if you need additional information.
 We apologize for the inconvenience.

 NOTICE To Hunters

 All persons getting a downrange pass should be familiar with map reading and land navigation prior to accessing downrange areas.

 The Pinon Canyon gate is located at mile marker 24, about 30 miles north of Trinidad and 45 miles south of La Junta on US Highway 350.
 The installation is 30-45 miles from the nearest store or gas, so plan accordingly.